 Within the IRTG we aim to provide a foundation for interdisciplinary neuropsychiatric and translational research and training to elaborate and combine research methods and innovative treatment approaches for these disorders.
 The IRTG is embedded in the environment of the transCampus®, a unique partnership of two excellent European academic institutions – Technische Universität Dresden and King’s College London.
 Both institutions are leading centres in both basic research and innovative treatment of affective disorders and have pioneered the translation of results from basic science into clinical application.
-This expertise will be combined within the overarching aims of the IRTG to promote our key research goals:and multi-method approach in the examination of risk factors and pathomechanisms to improve early identification, understanding and treatment of affective disorders.
-The proposed IRTG will support the research of 10 MD students in an international environment.
+This expertise is combined within the overarching aims of the IRTG to promote our key research goals and multi-method approach in the examination of risk factors and pathomechanisms to improve early identification, understanding and treatment of affective disorders.
+The IRTG supports the research of 10 MD students in an international environment.

 - Investigation of risk factors and pathomechanisms of affective disorders to improve prevention, early identification and treatment

 - Further development of the translational approach bringing basic research into clinical application and vice versa

 On 5th November 2021 the DFG grants committee reached a positive final decision and approved of funding that started on 1st July 2022.
 In September 2022 the Dresden students finally met their London PIs and fellow students in person during the kick-off meeting at KCL.
 After this successful beginning, the transCampus Mental Health team is now doing their utmost to facilitate a new generation of researches to learn and conduct translational clinical and neuroscientific research in an international and multidisciplinary context.